taohuang-ubc/DSCI_522_GROUP_311/src/wine_quality_eda.md

 ### Distributions of all features

 ![](wine_quality_eda_files/figure-gfm/distributions%20of%20all%20features-1.png)<!-- -->
-Figure 1.
-Distribution of training set predictors for the benign (B) and malignant (M) tumour cases.
+Figure 2.
+Distribution of all features in the training set.

 The histograms of all the features do not show any anomaly here.

 ### Correlation between features

 ![](wine_quality_eda_files/figure-gfm/heatmap-1.png)<!-- --> Figure 3.
-Correlation heatmap between features
+Correlation heatmap between features.

 From the heatmap, I can see the following combinations of features are positive related: